-- The EU is ASEAN’s third largest trading partner after China and the US, accounting for around 10.6% of ASEAN trade.
+- The EU is ASEAN’s third-largest trading partner after China and the US, accounting for around 10.2% of ASEAN trade.

 - The EU's main exports to ASEAN are chemical products, machinery and transport equipment.
-The main imports from ASEAN to the EU are machinery and transport equipment, agricultural products as well as textiles and clothing.
+The main imports from ASEAN to the EU are machinery and transport equipment, agricultural products, and other manufactured goods.

-The EU and Association of South East Asian Nations
+The EU and the Association of South East Asian Nations

 - an EU-ASEAN dialogue, which includes discussions on trade and investment issues at ministerial and senior economic officials levels;